ashuchauhan2/COSC4P02/README.md

 Project Description:

-We aim to develop an application that generates an optimal academic schedule tailored to each student’s goals.
-Its primary objective is to help students make informed decisions about their academic paths, reducing difficulty, stress, and uncertainty.
-Course Mix will serve as a personal, on-demand academic advisor, supporting students throughout their university journey.
+We aim to develop an application that creates personalized academic schedules tailored to each student’s goals, starting with a focus on computer science students.
+If time allows, we plan to expand to other programs.
+The primary objective of Course Mix is to allow students to make informed decisions about their academic journeys, reducing stress, uncertainty, and challenges.
+By serving as a personal, on-demand academic advisor, Course Mix will guide students every step of the way throughout their university experience.

 Project Solution: